nightroman/PowerShellTraps/PowerShell.exe/Exit-code-5-with-File-1-with-Command/README.md

+# Exit code 5 with File, 1 with Command

 If `PowerShell.exe` invokes a script which exists with `exit 5` then the exit code depends on how the script is invoked.
 If it is invoked with the parameter